SeriousGuy888/HATApedia/content/articles/Inheritance Incident.md

 Billzo was also there, arriving through legitimate means, and [[Arvi]] as well, who was teleported to the UN by Bill because he kept crashing the server by loading too many new chunks and didn't know how to get home.

-Jasper encouraged everyone to take off their clothes, because that would make him more comfortable.
+Jasper encouraged everyone to take off their clothes because that would make him more comfortable.

 Toby, after arriving at the UN with somehow yet another set of backup gear as well as a rocket launcher loaded with a big damage missile, attempted to fire it from the overhang down towards the negotiation table, intending to assassinate Jasper.
 Unfortunately, due to the 1.5 block tall hitbox of Minecraft fences, the missile collided with the fence instead of hitting Jasper, backfiring on Toby, killing him instantly.